 Facilitating problem-solving active learning activities in physically-distanced learning spaces.
-Use the links below to see documents on how to implement each approach.

 |Analytic Team||Students critically read an assignment, listen to a lecture, or watch a video by assuming a role (summarizer, connector, proponent, or critic) that guides their analysis.||Helping students understand the different perspectives and processes that constitute a critical analysis.|

 |Case Studies||Students review a written study of a real-world scenario and develop a solution to the dilemma presented in the case.||Helping students engage in critical reflection by considering multiple alternatives to solving problems.|

 |Group Investigations||Students plan and conduct a research project and report the results to a group.||Enhancing students’ understanding of the importance of discovery and helping students gain experience in giving and receiving constructive criticism.|

 |Send-A-Problem||Students solve a problem as a group and pass the problem and solution to a nearby group who does the same, with the final group evaluating the solutions.||Helping students work together to practice the thinking skills required for effective problem-solving and for comparing and discriminating between multiple solutions.|

 |Structured Problem-Solving||Students follow a structured process to solve problems.||Dividing problem-solving processes into manageable steps, so students don’t feel overwhelmed, and they learn to identify, analyze, and solve problems in an organized manner.|